pydantic/pydantic/docs/usage/errors.md

 ## Discriminator no field {#discriminator-no-field}

-This error is raised when a model in discriminated unions doesn't define discriminator field.
+This error is raised when a model in discriminated unions doesn't define a discriminator field.

 ```py test="skip" lint="skip" upgrade="skip"
 from typing import Union